kaviyarasu7/lambda-stock-notifier/README.md

-# NSE and BSE Stock notifier based on Lambda + Serverless + NodeJS + OneSignal
+# NSE and BSE Stock notifier based on AWS Lambda, Serverless, NodeJS and OneSignal

 The app basically scraps NSE / BSE stock websites and send pushnotification to the web subscribers based on the condition defined into code.